Peka Peka

-Peka Peka, sometimes spelled Pekapeka, is a seaside locality on the Kapiti Coast of New Zealand's North Island.
+Peka Peka, sometimes spelled Pekapeka, is a seaside locality on the Kāpiti Coast of New Zealand's North Island.
 It is located just off State Highway 1 and the North Island Main Trunk railway between Waikanae and Te Horo.

 Peka Peka was briefly internationally famous when a young emperor penguin, nicknamed Happy Feet, appeared on Peka Peka beach on 21 June 2011.
 Emperor penguins are usually only found in the Antarctic.
+It had been 44 years since the species was last spotted in the wild in New Zealand.

 Peka Peka Beach is a clothing-optional beach by custom.
 New Zealand has no official nude beaches, as public nudity is legal on any beach where it is "known to occur".